 With the latest Secure 2.0, employers can offer various annuity options without restrictions.
 It is a welcome change from the previous actuarial test that prevented life annuities from being provided in account balance plans or IRAs.

-With this update, people can plan their retirement and handle their finances effectively, securely, and sustainably, which will help them achieve excellent financial stability and independence.
+Through this update, people can plan their retirement and handle their finances effectively, securely, and sustainably, which will help them achieve excellent financial stability and independence.

 The law also allows small-denomination gift cards to be used as de minimis financial incentives for employee participation in the workplace plan, subject to certain limits.
-It is an excellent way to encourage personnel to save and help them reach their savings goals.
+It is an efficient way to encourage personnel to save and help them reach their savings goals.

 Another aspect of the bill is removing a requirement for employers to match contributions to the workplace plan for those earning up to $15,000.
 This change will enable Americans to save and retire on time.